Corgidor dog — Pembroke Welsh Corgi and Labrador Retriever mix

 About the Corgidor

-The Corgidor is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Adaptable to most living situations, the Corgidor is best matched with experienced owners.
+The Corgidor is a cross between the Pembroke Welsh Corgi and Labrador Retriever.
+The Corgidor is a medium mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Corgidor is best matched with experienced owners.
 Typically standing 12 to 23 inches and weighing 40 to 55 pounds, this breed has a life expectancy of 10 to 15 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Corgidor brings a distinct combination of traits that sets it apart.
 The Corgidor is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Corgidor loves being close to its people and forms strong bonds with every member of the household.